wellpro-paul/med-interviewer/readme.md

 - **Navigation tabs always match the current page, even after programmatic navigation.**

 ## Key Updates (2024-06)
+- **Vite-based UI:** The app is now built and run using Vite for faster development and modern tooling.
 - **PDF Upload & Extraction:** Upload a PDF, extract text in-browser, and convert to FHIR JSON using the LLM workflow.
 - **FHIR JSON Upload:** Upload a FHIR Questionnaire JSON file directly.
 - **Import Page Workflow:** All controls (Upload PDF, Convert to FHIR, Upload FHIR JSON, Save to Catalog, Reset) are above a single scrollable text box.
 Button order matches the logical workflow.
 Only Save to Catalog is enabled for valid FHIR JSON.